 If you want to learn more about my infertility journey, as people throw stones in their glass houses at me in the comments you can read it here.

-Why can’t i get pregnant again quiz
+Signs you can’t get pregnant

 And how now — as she turns 8 this week, I am realizing there were SO many reasons God held her off.